oliverfischer83/dkp/README.md

   - or show warning and abort if m+ logs in report
 - find other cloud hosting as backup
 - translation of bosses and raids into german
-- release branch should work on its own data, not on main

 # Statistics